Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

-- Sample Serum, Plasma, Urine, Respiratory Vapor, TCM, and extracts of Feces, Feathers and Hair
+- Sample Types Serum, Plasma, Urine, Respiratory Vapor, Tissue Culture Media, Fecal Extracts, Feathers, Hair

 - Sensitivity 6.71 pg/mL

 - Samples/Plate 39 in Duplicate

 The Corticosterone Chemiluminescent ELISA Kits quantitatively measure corticosterone in Serum, Plasma, Urine, Respiratory Vapor, Fecal Extracts, Feathers, Hair, and Tissue Culture Media.
 The Corticosterone Chemiluminescent ELISA Kits are a competitive ELISA.
 Please read the complete kit insert for more information before performing this assay.